Real-Time Funding Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• The first two rows show the transfer from the RTF funding account to the RTF spending account.
+• Rows 1–2 — The transfer from the RTF funding account to the RTF spending account.

-• The third row shows the approved authorization amount.
+• Row 3 — The approved authorization amount.
 A 100.00 hold is placed on the RTF spending account, so the available balance is 0.00.

-• The fourth and fifth rows show the transaction being backed out and settled.
+• Rows 4–5 — The transaction is backed out and settled.

-• The sixth row shows the merchant credit, which arrived at Galileo in the batch settlement file that Mastercard sent Galileo.
+• Row 6 — The merchant credit, which arrived at Galileo in the batch settlement file that Mastercard sent Galileo.
 Galileo processes the merchant credit as an adjustment.

-• The seventh and eighth rows show the credit being moved out of the RTF spending account back to the RTF funding account.
+• Rows 7–8 — The credit is moved out of the RTF spending account back to the RTF funding account.

 Gas pump